n8willis/opentype-shaping-documents/opentype-shaping-arabic.md

 substitutions from GSUB during stage 5, the shaping engine must tag every letter for possible application of the appropriate feature.

+> Note: The following algorithm includes rules for processing `<syrc>`
+> text in addition to `<arab>` text.
+Implementers concerned only with
+> shaping `<arab>` text can omit the portions for `<syrc>`-specific
+> rules.

 To determine which feature is appropriate, the shaping engine must examine each word in turn and compute each letter's joining state from the letter's `JOINING_TYPE` and the `JOINING_TYPE` of the preceding character (if any).

+> Note: Although Arabic uses inter-word spaces, the `init` feature
+> does _not_ refer to word-initial letters only and the `fina` feature
+> does _not_ refer to word-final letters only.
+>
+> Rather, both of these terms are defined with respect to whether or
+> not the preceding and subsequent letters form joins with the current
+> letter.
+The letters at word boundaries will, naturally, take on
+> initial and final forms, but initial and final forms of letters also
+> occur regularly within words, when the letter in question is
+> adjacent to a letter than does not form joins.

 This computation starts from the first letter of the word, temporarily tagging the letter for `isol` substitution.
 If the first